 Rose quartz is one of the most common varieties of the Quartz family and it is found in abundance around the world.
 It is most commonly found as opaque with cloud like inclusions.
 It is known as the stone of universal love, appearing in pale pink to peach shade.
 Also known as the Heart Stone, rose quartz may have been used as a token as early as 600 B.C..
 Facial masks of rose quartz have been recovered from Egyptian tombs, as Egyptians believed it could clear the complexion and prevent aging.

-The diamond is out of all precious stones the hardest and is a solid element of carbon.
+The diamond is a solid element of carbon and thus the hardest of all precious stones.
 Its name comes from the Greek word adamas, which means unconquerable and suggests its hardness.
 Diamonds are formed 80km below the earth’s crust in extreme conditions.
 Although known as colourless, diamonds can be found in green, yellow and most expensive pink and blue.
 The largest cut diamond, known as the African Star, is 530 carats in size and is mounted in the head of the Sovereign’s Scepter with Cross, found at the Tower of London.

-As gemstones are natural and come in various hardness we advise to handle them all with care.
+As gemstones are natural and come in various degrees of hardness, we advise to handle them all with care.
 Please do not bash or scratch and beware of hard surfaces.
 They do not like oils or extreme heat.
 Please wash with warm water and soap.
 We recommend you check the stone settings yearly with a professional goldsmith.